Assets are property or items you or your partner own in full or part, or have an interest in. They can affect your payment.

 - sole traders, partnerships, private trusts and private companies.

-Tell us about any financial investments you and your partner own or partially own in and outside Australia.
-Financial investments include:
+Tell us about any financial investments you and your partner own, or partially own, in and outside Australia.
+Financial investments include any of these:

 - bank, building society and credit union accounts

 - deeming accounts

 - managed investments, including margin loans

 - shares and securities.